RomeoAlphaEkko/Alune/README.md

 ### Emulator

 1. Make sure your emulator runs and is interactable.
+2. Make sure your emulator runs in english.
+(It may not work or only partially work for other languages)

 > [!NOTE]
 > While the bot will handle almost any scenario the app may run into, it will never log in for you.